Bonny Doon Art, Wine, and Brew Festival Art Exhibition

 Bonny Doon Community School Foundation President - Open Call Advisor

 Christopher Reynolds is a multidisciplinary artist, educator, and arts administrator with extensive experience teaching across higher education institutions, including the University of Maryland Global Campus, Irvine Valley College, Long Beach City College, California State University Channel Islands, and Cabrillo College.
-He holds an MFA from the California Institute of the Arts and a BA from the University of Southern California, where he studied under influential artists including Charles Gaines, Sharon Lockhart, and Allan Sekula.
+He holds an MFA from the California Institute of the Arts and a BA from the University of Southern California.
 His interdisciplinary practice spans drawing, collage, video, sculpture, performance, and social practice, supported by curatorial and administrative experience, including work as Assistant Curator at the Torrance Art Museum.
 Reynolds’s work has been featured in major public art initiatives including Current:LA Food and collaborative projects with Slanguage at the Museum of Contemporary Art Los Angeles.

 Seth Heitzenrater